By accessing or using the operator's website and/or services, users understand and agree to the Terms & Conditions

-Settlement payment: Transaction from the Operator to MC’s third-party RMA.
+Settlement payments: Transactions (including withdrawals) from the Operator to C’s third-party RMA.

 Means of payment: Term for technology-neutral payment methods using crypto currency (P2P-Electronic Cash such as Bitcoin) or fiat money (such as cash, wire transfer, credit card, debit card).

-Crypto currency payment: Payment made in cryptographic means of payment (e.g., Bitcoin or other crypto currency units such as Ether).
+Cryptocurrency payment: Payment made in cryptographic means of payment (e.g., Bitcoin or other crypto currency units such as Ether or other permissible token).

-Fiat payment: Payment made in fiat money (funds) deriving its value from government regulation or law (legal tender, e.g., currency units such as CHF, EUR, USD, CNY, INR, BRL, RUB, etc.).
+Fiat payment: Payment made in fiat money (funds) deriving its value from government regulation or law (e.g., currency units such as CHF, EUR, USD, CNY, INR, BRL, RUB, etc.).

 Bitcoin: It means the Peer-to-Peer cryptographic payment protocol further described at http://Bitcoin.org.
-Bitcoin is a form of crypto currency, also known as peer-to-peer electronic cash or digital cash.
-Transferring crypto currency is basically signing off (using digital signatures) ownership from one party to another.
+Bitcoin is a form of crypto currency, also known as peer-to-peer electronic cash or cryptocurrency.
+Transferring crypto currency is basically signing over (using digital signatures) ownership from one party to another.